Practical Information

 This means that you for example in educational institutions, on the street or on public transport must not cover your face with clothing that prevents others from seeing your face.

 It is particularly relevant for our Muslim students from cultures with a tradition of wearing the niqab and burka to be aware of the rules.
 These items of clothing are against Danish legislation to be worn in public.
-One might consider wearing a scarf instead, as it allows for facial recognition in the public space.
+One might consider wearing a scarf instead, as it allows for facial recognition in public spaces.

 Contact